MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 > You need admin consent for resources.
 </details>

-> [!NOTE]
-> TeamsFx class has been deprecated, use `TeamsUserCredential`, `OnBehalfOfUserCredential`, and `AppCredential` instead.

 ### Credential

 Credential classes implement the `TokenCredential` interface that is broadly used in Azure library APIs designed to provide access tokens for specific scopes.
 For more information on credential and auth flow related classes, see [credential folder](https://github.com/OfficeDev/TeamsFx/tree/main/packages/sdk/src/credential).

 There are three credential classes to simplify authentication.
-Here's the corresponding scenarios for each credential class target.
+Here's the corresponding scenarios for each credential class target:

 <details>
 <summary><b> User identity in browser environment </b></summary>